Things to do in El Nido, Palawan

 Water in El Nido

 Good to notice is the area seems to have an ongoing freshwater problem.
-Numerous people an upset stomach because food gets cooked in tap water, which is not clean enough.
+Numerous people have an upset stomach because food gets cooked in tap water, which is not clean enough.
 Please always check TripAdvisor reviews and avoid the risk.

 Boodle fight ♥️♥️♥️♥️